krischer/NoSweatConfigFileParser/README.md

 The NoSweatConfigFileParser can only deal with four different data types and does not have any advanced features, so at some point in a project you might want to move on to a more elaborate library like [Boost.Program_options](http://www.boost.org/doc/libs/1_49_0/doc/html/program_options.html).

+The parser is very relaxed in its behaviour and anything it cannot read will be silently ignored and any time the user tries to access a value that has not been defined, a defafault value, depending on the requested type will be returned.
+No exception will ever be raised nor can any operation fail.

 ## Configuration
 The NoSweatConfigFileParser is configured completely via two files.
 The **default configuration file** and the **user configuration file**.